enikstas/Portfolio-Retail-Sales/README.md

 # 🏖️ Retail Sales Dashboard

 ## 📝 Introduction
 This project uses generated sales data for retail stores in Florida during the summer of 2025 to demonstrate my skills in data analysis, visualization, and interpretation.
-The dataset simulates realistic sales patterns, capturing the impact of weather, tourist peaks, and time of day.
+The dataset simulates realistic sales patterns, capturing the impact of tourist peaks, and time of day.

 ---
 ## ❔ Objective